FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_largeEnterpriseClustering/t_st_largeEnterpriseCluster/t_st_DR_failover_fallback.md

     "title": "Disaster recovery failover and fallback",
     "linkTitle": "Disaster recovery failover and fallback",
     "weight": "220"
 }You can use cluster status notification to decide when you must fail over to the disaster recovery site.
-See <a href="../t_st_notification_of_cluster_status" class="MCXref xref">Notification of cluster status</a>.
+See [Notification of cluster status](../t_st_notification_of_cluster_status).

 When the production site is unable to process file transfers, failover to the disaster recovery site: